maderazokylec220748-web/hologram1/replit.md

 - **4-Sided Hologram Display**: AI responses shown in a 3D prism with all 4 sides visible
 - **School-Topic Filtering**: Automatically detects and redirects non-school questions
 - **Responsive Kiosk Design**: Optimized for touchscreen interaction
+- **Welcome Greeting**: Friendly welcome message displayed when chat is empty

 ## Environment Variables
 Create a `.env` file with: